branner-non-code/notes/CONTENT/Enable_X11_forwarding.md

         xclock &
         xmessage 'working' &

    etc.: available in package `x11-apps`.
+Each of these should produce an effect on the local machine.

 [end]